 The available fields are:

-To organise a crate by a field simply click on a column header.
-You can click it again to change if it is ascending or descending.
+To organise a crate by a field, click on a column header.
+Clicking on it again will change if it is ascending or descending.
 Crates based around history you can organise by the order the tracks were played in by sorting via the # column.
 This number sorting is also how you would order a crate via album track numbers.
-Once you’ve o

 If you want to change any smart crates you have made, click the Edit button (next to the add Smart Crate button) to edit the rules.

-It’s very easy to change meta data of your tracks within Serato, as we’ve explained already you can update the data manually by double clicking in any of the fields inside the Serato library.
-However vital information such as the tracks key, bpm and beat grid can be analysed wrong, needing you to manually edit them.
-This is easy enough to do however if you ever reanalyse your library, you run the risk of this being over written by the software.
+It’s effortless to change metadata of your tracks within Serato, as we’ve explained already you can update the data manually by double-clicking in any of the fields inside the Serato library.

 Custom Crate Columns